State law · California

 The federal rule (NPS Order 3376 + 36 CFR §4.30(i)) allows e-bikes only where regular bicycles are allowed AND only on routes the park superintendent has specifically opened to e-bike use.

 • Yosemite: Park policy allows e-bikes (any class, ≤750 W) wherever regular bicycles are allowed — primarily paved roads and bikeways.
 15 mph cap on all paved bikeways.
-E-bikes are explicitly prohibited on the surface of O'Shaughnessy Dam and on dirt roads beyond the dam in Hetch Hetchy.
+Verify the current Yosemite Superintendent's Compendium for any park-area-specific restrictions before riding the Hetch Hetchy or backcountry road areas.

 • Sequoia, Joshua Tree, Lassen, Pinnacles: Default federal rule applies — paved and maintained roads where bikes go.
 Check each park's compendium before you ride; specific closures change annually.